Ratio distribution: Ratio of log-normal

 This is important for many applications requiring the ratio of random variables that must be positive, where joint distribution of $X_1$ and $X_2$ is adequately approximated by a log-normal.
 This is a common result of the multiplicative central limit theorem, also known as Gibrat's law, when $X_i$ is the result of an accumulation of many small percentage changes and must be positive and approximately log-normally distributed.
+(Note: Of course, any invocation of a central limit theorem assumes suitable, commonly met regularity conditions, e.g., finite variance.)